centreon/centreon-documentation/versioned_docs/version-21.10/graph-views/configuration.md

 ![image](../assets/graph-views/guide_object_ratio_example.png)

 To use this feature, edit the Status size properties in the desktop Preferences.
-Go to `Status > Status size` to configure it globally or to `Views > Status > Status size` to configure it at the view level.
+Go to `Status > Status size` to configure it globally.

 ![image](../assets/graph-views/guide_ratio_preferences.png)